 I already submitted my BIA but didn’t get certified.
 Can you help?

 Yes, we’ve helped clients in this situation before.
 Similar to when a business is stuck, we can work with you to correctly fill out the BIA, prepare the documentation, and then resubmit your BIA to B Lab for review.
 One of our favorite experiences is when we can help a client who didn’t think they could ever get certified achieve certification!

-If you found this article use, sign up for our newsletter to get regular updates about B Corps and the B Impact Assessment.
+If you found this article useful, sign up for our newsletter to get regular updates about B Corps and the B Impact Assessment.